You've just transferred thousands, maybe hundreds of thousands, to your child.

 Most users complete clear agreements in minutes thanks to the structured question flow and autogenerated documents.

 Documenting gifts through Intentia helps clarify your intentions, which can support and complement what is written in your will.
-The Memorandum of Intention (MoI) created by the app provides clear evidence of how you intended a payment to be treated during your lifetime.
+The Memorandum of Intention (a written record of what you meant when you gave or lent the money) created by the app provides clear evidence of how you intended a payment to be treated during your lifetime.
 However, Intentia does not update your will for you.

 If the arrangement affects how you want your estate to be distributed, you should review your will and speak to a qualified professional to ensure everything remains aligned.
-The MoI will highlight if any follow‑up actions, such as updating your will or notifying your executors, may be helpful.
+The Memorandum of Intention will highlight if any follow‑up actions, such as updating your will or notifying your executors, may be helpful.

 Turn good intentions into lasting clarity.